beatnik-ditty/advent-of-node/libs/solver/solver/README.md

 yarn nx generate @aon/plugin-solver:solvers --year=<YEAR>
 ```

+To generate JavaScript stubs instead of TypeScript, add the `--js` flag.

 ## Solving Puzzles

 You will need to build `react-app` and launch `express-app` following the documentation in the root README.
 I recommend running the `express-app:serve` development target since it automatically rebuilds on save and allows debugging.